-Because I don't eat sweetened foods a lot, I can feel that effect dramatically at times.
-On the Fourth of July last year, I had several sweets throughout the day at a party and I did feel slightly euphoric, as I hadn't had so much sugar in a long time.
-(I felt great until I became sick the next day, probably a combination of the immune-lowering effects of sugar and not enough sleep!).
-The problem is that you can't stay that way.
-While I was able to feel those happy hormones racing in my system because I hadn't had much in the way of added sweeteners for a while, I would have had to start eating more and more sugar to get that same response.
-In other words, sugar is really addicting.
+I don't eat sweetened foods a lot, so I feel that effect dramatically.
+On the Fourth of July last year, I had several sweets throughout the day at a party and I felt slightly euphoric, as I hadn't had so much sugar in a long time.
+The problem is that you can't maintain that high.
+I was able to feel those happy hormones racing through my system because I hadn't had much in the way of added sweeteners for a while, but to maintain that response, I would have had to start eating more and more sugar.

 1. Get properly motivated

-2. Stop drinking any form of soda pop and other sweetened drinks
+2. Stop drinking all forms of soda and other sweetened drinks

 The amount of sweetener in any type of soft drink is very high.
 A 12-ounce can contains about 10 teaspoons of sugar.
-If you can drop the soft drinks, you will instantly reduce your sugar habit significantly.
+If you can drop the soft drinks, you'll instantly reduce your sugar habit significantly.
 Another obvious food item to eliminate is candy.
-Just don’t go for the “sugar-free” options, unless it is stevia sweetened, as these sweetners are toxic in other ways.
+(And don't go for the "sugar-free" options unless it is sweetened with stevia, as there's a chance those sweeteners can be unhealthy in other ways.)

 3. Don't eat or buy packaged foods

 Even organic packaged foods often contain significant amounts of sugar.
 While many of them are preferable to their non-organic counterparts, the sugar content is something to be aware of.
-Don’t keep these foods at home, otherwise you may find them to hard to resist.
+Don't keep these foods at home; you may find them too hard to resist.

-Make your own snacks at home like homemade popcorn (not microwave, but stovetop popcorn), or eat fruit or vegetables for a snack.
+Make your own snacks at home like homemade, stovetop popcorn, or eat fruit or vegetables for a snack.
 Eat hot cereal, homemade muffins, or eggs and toast for breakfast.
-You will save money and be healthier!
+You'll save money and be healthier!

 4. Make wise choices when eating out

 That salad you had at the restaurant?
-The dressing was full of sugar as well as unhealthy fats.
+The dressing was likely full of sugar as well as unhealthy fats.
 Sugar is hidden in many dishes at restaurants, and their desserts can be tempting.
-If you are eating out, make sure you stick with dishes like grilled meats and roasted vegetables that aren’t as likely to be full of sugar.
+If you're eating out, make sure you stick with dishes like grilled meats and roasted vegetables that aren't as likely to contain a lot of extra sugar.

-I often sneak in my own homemade dressing to restaurants and enjoy a lovely salad, sugar-free.
+I often sneak in my own homemade dressing to restaurants and enjoy a salad, sugar-free.
 A quick recipe for salad dressing: 1/4 cup balsamic vinegar, 3/4 cup extra virgin olive oil, 2-4 teaspoons brown mustard, 1-2 finely minced garlic cloves, 3/4 teaspoon unrefined salt.
-Give it a shake in a jar and you are set to go.
+Give your jar a shake, and you're set to go.

-5. Eat a well-rounded diet, especially concentrating on protein and vegetables
+5. Eat a well-rounded diet with a focus on protein and vegetables

-It’s amazing how much better I feel when I am eating plenty of protein and vegetables.
-I also don’t crave sugar when I am eating well.
-But it takes conscious effort to make it happen.
-In her book, "The Mood Cure," Julie Ross recommends not only removing refined foods (like white sugar and white flour) from your diet, but also adding good foods.
+It's amazing how much better I feel when I'm eating plenty of protein and vegetables.
+I don't crave sugar when I'm eating well.
+But it takes a conscious effort to make it happen.
+In her book, "The Mood Cure," Julia Ross recommends removing refined foods like white sugar and white flour from your diet, and replacing them with good foods.
 She recommends 20-30 grams of protein at each meal and 4-5 cups of a wide variety of vegetables every day.
-That’s a lot of protein and vegetables, but she has seen that diet overcome many health issues (including depression).
-And don’t just take her word for it.
-Dr. Terry Wahls reversed her own multiple sclerosis eating a similar diet.
+That's a lot of protein and vegetables, but she has seen that diet help people ease many health issues.

-Simply removing sugar can help improve your health, but for good health you need to fill up on good-for-you foods.
-Eating regular, hearty meals will ensure that you don't eat a donut or cookie while you're out, or reach into a co-worker's candy jar out of hunger.
+Simply removing sugar can help improve your health, but you also need to fill up on good-for-you foods.
+Eating regular, hearty meals will ensure that you don't eat a doughnut or cookie while you're out, or reach into a co-worker's candy jar out of hunger.

-6. Challenge yourself to go completely "sugar-free” for two weeks
+6. Challenge yourself to go completely 'sugar-free' for 2 weeks

-Sometimes when you simply try to “reduce” your sugar consumption, you end up eating only slightly less than where you started.
-Go completely sugar-free for two weeks and you will have started resetting your taste buds and gaining a lot of self-control.
-I have found it really helpful to do (especially after a holiday!).
+Sometimes when you simply try to "reduce" your sugar consumption, you end up eating only slightly less.
+Go completely sugar-free for two weeks and you'll start to reset your taste buds and gain self-control.
+I've found this really helpful, especially after a holiday.

-7. Get a friend who is interested in reducing or eliminating sugar to join forces with you
+7. Find a friend to join forces with you

-It could be a spouse, a walking partner, or a co-worker.
-If you have someone who has the same goal as you, shares healthy recipes, and exchanges food/meals, it can make it much more enjoyable and doable.
-If you can’t find someone in “real life,” then find an online friend.
+It could be a spouse, a walking partner or a co-worker.
+If you have someone who has the same goal as you, who shares healthy recipes and exchanges food/meals, it can make it much more enjoyable and doable.
+If you can't find someone in "real life," then find an online friend.

 8. Deal with cravings

-After a couple of days have gone by without eating any sugary foods, your craving for sugar should be reduced.
-I find it helpful to eat or drink a fermented food such as homemade sauerkraut, coconut kefir, or kombucha.
-The sourness of these food items counteract that sweet desire, plus it gives you healthy probiotics, which help reduce cravings.
+After a couple of days have gone by without eating any sugary foods, your craving for sugar should drop.
+I find it helpful to eat or drink a fermented food such as homemade sauerkraut, coconut kefir or kombucha.
+The sourness of these foods counteract that sweet desire, plus it gives you healthy probiotics, which help reduce cravings.

 9. Go have fun!